 For your company really get to the bottom of why a customer is leaving, use a customer churn survey.
 This is an excellent way to get specific customer feedback, especially if you’re a subscription-based business, that can prompt customers to tell you why they’re canceling their account.
 From the survey data, you can create a detailed report of your churn activity.

 There are a few ways to accomplish this: it can be done within the user interface during the cancellation process or as a follow-up email request after they’ve canceled.
 The former method will lead to a much higher response rate than a sent email (which might go directly to spam if your customer is really done with you), so taking the time to embed the survey in the user interface is worthwhile.

 Implement a churn-reduction strategy

 From the customer churn survey data and the feedback you’ve acquired, you should have the information you need to create an actionable strategy for reducing customer churn.
-This data can support things like your product roadmap or brand messaging, or even for quicker fixes like filling information gaps in your training materials.
+This data can support things like your product roadmap, marketing, onboarding for new customers, or even for quicker fixes like filling information gaps in your training materials.
 For instance, are new customers turned off by a complicated onboarding process?
 Is marketing sending too many emails to current customers?
 Is the company not meeting customer expectations?

 When you’re ready for large-scale churn-reduction strategy, it’s all hands on deck.
 The responsibility of measuring and reducing customer churn doesn’t just fall to customer service; every department in the company, from sales to marketing, should focus on it.
-If the needs of your customers are evolving, it’s up to everyone recognize it and support each other’s efforts.
+If the needs of your customers are evolving, it’s up to everyone recognize it and support each other’s efforts and reduce churn.